JosePedroDias/chromecast_experiments/NOTES.md

 ## What kinda runs

-* other formats via media player library https://developers.google.com/cast/docs/player
+* other formats via the [media player library](https://developers.google.com/cast/docs/player)

 ## Not tested yet: